Polymer/old-docs-site/resources/faq.md

 {{site.project_title}} is still in its very early days, but we're excited about its potential!

-### Where are all of the shiny magic components that are going to revolutionize the entire internet and solve all of my problems? {#uicomponents}

-At this point they're basically just a glimmer in our collective eye.
-But we've built a solid technical foundation and are working feverishly to make our ambitious vision a reality, so watch this space.

 ### Okay, the components aren't there yet.
 Is the rest of {{site.project_title}} production ready? {#readiness}

 We don't think so, but if you're the adventurous type you're welcome to give it a try.
 Run the demos, play with the toolkit.
 Most importantly, join the mailing list and give us feedback!